DataCollector Ruby Gem

 filtered_data = filter(data, "$..metadata.record")

-• a lambda to execute on every filter hit
+• A lambda function to execute on every filter hit

 RULE_SETS = {